 Possible Perils of Integrating Legacy Security

-If only integrating legacy systems was as easy as adding an API.
+If only legacy system integration was as easy as adding an API.
 If that’s not an option, you could face some of these challenges:

-- Documentation is lacking: Older systems, which may have limited support from their providers, don’t provide a complete picture as far as documentation.
+- No documentation: Older systems, which may have limited support from their providers, don’t provide a complete picture as far as documentation.
 Since initial deployment, there have been patches and updates.
 Without full disclosure on the history of its architecture—add-ons and upgrades or changes to the solution—it may be harder to integrate.

 - Monolithic systems are too blended: If you’re dealing with a monolithic system, its inability to separate functional components like user interfaces, data processing and error handling can be problematic.
 Integrations require more work with architectures you can’t decouple.

-- Security risks may be high: One of the biggest issues of any legacy system is its vulnerabilities.
+- High security risks: One of the biggest issues of any legacy system is its vulnerabilities.
 That’s especially true if it’s not receiving regular updates.
 The integration itself becomes a high-risk procedure since there’s going to be some type of data transfer required.

-- Not having experienced talent can hinder integrations: You want to integrate to modernize your operations, but you may not have the skillsets or access to technicians.
+- Lack of experienced talent: You want to integrate to modernize your operations, but you lack the skillsets or access to technicians.
 According to a data protection trends report, 44% of companies stated they couldn’t proceed with modernization due to a skills gap or lack of talent.

 Overcoming Challenges for a Smoother Integration